MADONOKOUKI/chess_java/README.md

 ・use java.util.swing
 **How to use**

-①Set up three terminal and please debug
+①Set up three terminals and please debug
   `javac *.java`
 ②one terminal